 Don’t say: The prophet is sexist.

-In other words, let’s try to stick to the issues.
+In other words, let’s try to stick to the issues, not the people.

 Finding your way around: